Family law

 On what grounds can I apply for sole custody?

-The courts will generally aim to ensure children maintain relationships with both parents; though there are circumstances where sole custody may be granted.
+The courts will generally aim to ensure children maintain relationships with both parents, though there are circumstances where sole custody in divorce or separation may be granted.

 Parental responsibility refers to the legal rights and duties a parent has in relation to their child, including decisions about education, healthcare, and religion.
 Birth mothers automatically have parental responsibility, while fathers may acquire it through marriage, registration on the birth certificate, or a court order.